 - Each year over 150 prisoners are released back into Multnomah county

-Mercy Corps NW invests in those without ready access to resources, so these existing economic disparities will become more equitable and motivated, hard working individuals and families will have opportunities to break intergenerational cycles of poverty for good.
+Everyone should have the opportunity to improve their life regardless of their background.
+By investing in those without ready access to resources, existing economic disparities will become more equitable and motivated, hard working individuals and families will have opportunities to break intergenerational cycles of poverty for good.

 BUSINESS DEVELOPMENT SERVICES

-Three programs support self-employment: Small Business Training, Individual Development Account (IDA) matched savings grants and Loans
+Three programs support self-employment and small business development: Small Business Training, Individual Development Account (IDA) matched savings grants and Loans

 These services provide assistance for individuals in a period of transition by helping them build strong connections in the community and to find employment and housing: Lifelong Information for Entrepreneurs (LIFE), ReEntry Transition Center, Refuge Gardens.